danstanhope/generator-backbone-marionette/README.md

 Install: `npm install -g generator-backbone-marionette`

-Create and new directory and jump in there.
+Create a new directory and jump in there.

 `mkdir my-app-name && cd $_`